-Our attorneys regularly practice in the areas of criminal law, personal injuries, insurance disputes, real estate disputes, and commercial disputes, including bank foreclosures and contractual issues.
-In disputes brought against fiduciaries and/or professionals, we have obtained six- and seven-figure payments for our clients.
+Our attorneys regularly practice in the areas of criminal law, personal injuries, insurance disputes, real estate disputes, and commercial disputes, including bank foreclosures, contractual issues and disputes brought against fiduciaries and/or professionals.